 Preventing unwanted widget re-renders in Panel layouts requires decoupling UI state propagation from heavy rendering pipelines.
 By default, Panel’s reactive engine rebuilds dependent components whenever a param changes.
-To stop unnecessary re-renders, explicitly control dependency graphs using @pn.depends(..., watch=False), isolate spatial/map widgets from lightweight control widgets, and leverage pn.state or explicit event parameters to trigger updates only when user intent is confirmed.
+To stop unnecessary re-renders, explicitly control dependency graphs using @pn.depends(..., watch=False), isolate spatial/map widgets from lightweight control widgets, and leverage pn.state.cache or explicit event parameters to trigger updates only when user intent is confirmed.
 This approach preserves map zoom state, prevents WebGL context drops, and eliminates layout flicker in production dashboards.

 Why Panel Triggers Re-renders by Default